Duxon/duxon.github.io/index.md

 *   **Semiconductor application and metrology:** We demonstrated the use of ptychography for the metrology of semiconductor nanostructures.
 We developed a wavelength-multiplexed reconstruction algorithm that can handle the instabilities of the EUV sources used in this application.
 This work was published in [Light: Science & Applications](https://doi.org/10.1038/s41377-024-01558-3).

 *   **Deep generative models for ptychography:** Natural images are often sparse in a latent space.
-We can visualize this with a latent space walk, which shows smooth representations of an object class.
-We used an implicit rank-minimized autoencoder for this.
+We can visualize this with a latent space walk, which shows smooth transitions within an object class.
+Implicit rank-minimized autoencoders can be for this.

     <img src="/assets/img/AE_comparison.gif" alt="Latent Space Walk" style="width: 480px;"/>

-    We use this property in ptychography for noise robustness.
-A noteworthy ability of this method is that we can approximately visualize the loss landscape of this high-dimensional optimization problem (usually millions of parameters) to study its convexity properties in different noise conditions.
+    Then, we use this representation in a lower dimension for noise robustness.
+What I found cool is that we can now approximately visualize the loss landscape of this usually high-dimensional optimization problem (millions of parameters) to study the convexity properties in different noise conditions.
 This work was published in [Optics Express](https://doi.org/10.1364/OE.513556).

     <img src="/assets/img/loss_landscapes.jpeg" alt="Loss Landscapes" style="width: 480px;"/>